Are you craving a calm, non-commercial holiday that helps you to reflect on past accomplishments and prepare for a better future?

 Can people who celebrate Hanukkah or Christmas also celebrate Kwanzaa?

 Yes.
 Kwanzaa is open to everyone, whether people are religious or not.
-Kwanzaa is like Day of the Dead, Cinco de Mayo or Fourth of July, a time when everyone in a community can gather together.
-It’s a celebration of African history and pride in the Black community.
+Kwanzaa is a cultural holiday like Day of the Dead, Cinco de Mayo or Fourth of July.
+It’s a time when everyone in a community can gather together to celebrate African history and pride in the Black community.

 She loves Kwanzaa and has supported Denver’s celebration for many years.